 Besides bridges, I enjoy playing golf, working on my growing collection of cars and motorcycles as well as traveling.

-In my current position, I have been fortunate enough to travel to Norway and Australia to give presentations on floating bridges.
-I have been to the United Kingdom five times, as well as to Spain, France and Italy.
+Professionally, I have been fortunate enough to travel to Norway and Australia to give presentations on floating bridges.
+I have been to the United Kingdom six times, as well as to Spain, France, Italy, Thailand and Singapore.
 I also love the Caribbean – St. Martin, St. Thomas and the Turks and Caicos Islands.